lkrych/dodomain/README.md

         end
   ```

   `parse_domain` is used to clean the user input.
 It removes any references to the http     protocol (in case there are duplicates).
 A singular protocol string is added to the front of the user input so that it can be parsed by the Ruby URI library.
 This library has the ability to break down a URI into its host (the domain), and then I crosscheck to see whether or not the host has a valid Public Suffix.
 If it does, it is saved as the name in our database table.
-If this check fails, we return an error message in the api call.
+If this check fails, I return an error message in the api call.

-  `check_if_valid_domain` is used to contact the DNS with our shiny new domain name.
+  `check_if_valid_domain` is used to contact the DNS with our parsed domain name.
 It utilizes the IPSocket class to look up the address of our domain name.
-If this address exists, we return that it is valid, if not we raise an error.
+If this address exists, I return that it is valid, if not I raise an error.

 # Frontend Orientation